MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-item-availability.md

 ---
 title: Item Availability (Power BI report)
-description: The *Item Availability* report gives an overview of each items availability in terms of demand and supply allowing a clear view of an organizations performance.
+description: The Item Availability report gives an overview of the availability of each item.
 author: kennienp
 ms.author: kepontop
 ms.reviewer: